influxdata/docs-v2/content/chronograf/v1.8/administration/managing-organizations.md

 > ***Note:*** Only users with SuperAdmin status can manage organizations.
 Admins, editors, viewers, and members cannot manage organizations unless they have SuperAdmin status.

-## Use the Default organization
+## Use the default organization

->***Note:*** The Default organization can be used to support Chronograf as configured in versions earlier than 1.4.
+>***Note:*** The default organization can be used to support Chronograf as configured in versions earlier than 1.4.
 > Upon upgrading, any Chronograf resources that existed prior to 1.4 automatically become owned by the Default organization.

-Upon installation, the Default organization is ready for use and allows Chronograf to be used as-is.
+Upon installation, the default organization is ready for use and allows Chronograf to be used as-is.

 ## Creating organizations